MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on.md

 ### [Smart Card](#tab/smart-card)

 1. You're prompted to register your device with Microsoft Entra ID.
-Enter your sign-in credentials and select **Next**.
+Enter your sign-in credentials and select **Next**. <!--If you are on macOS14 you will see a prompt to unlock local account before this step-->
     1. Your administrator may have configured MFA for the device registration flow.
 If so, open your **Authenticator** app on your mobile device and complete the MFA flow.

     :::image type="content" source="media/device-join-macos-platform-single-sign-on-out-of-box/psso-register-device-prompt.png" alt-text="Screenshot of the registration window prompting sign in with Microsoft.":::